DasEd955/Stocks-Subreddit-Classifier/README.md

 ### Instance 1: BERT Architecture and Training Loop Explanation

 Before implementing the fine-tuning cell, Claude was asked to explain how DistilBERT's classification head attaches to the transformer backbone, how the training loop differs from a standard PyTorch CNN training loop (the extent of my prior model training experience), and what the `Trainer` API abstracts away relative to writing a manual loop.
-Claude produced a detailed walkthrough of the transformer classification architecture — `[CLS]` token pooling, the pre-classifier dense layer, the final linear head — and explained the differences in gradient flow between sequence classification and convolutional architectures.
+Claude produced a detailed walkthrough of the transformer classification architecture, `[CLS]` token pooling, the pre-classifier dense layer, the final linear head, and explained the differences in gradient flow between sequence classification and convolutional architectures.

 **What was changed or overridden:** Claude's explanation included a recommendation to use `AutoModel` with a manually attached classification head rather than `AutoModelForSequenceClassification`, on the grounds that it gives more control.
-After reviewing the HuggingFace docs, this was overridden in favor of `AutoModelForSequenceClassification` because the notebook scaffold was already built around the `Trainer` API, which expects the model to return a loss from its `.forward()` call — something `AutoModelForSequenceClassification` handles automatically and a manual head would require re-implementing.
+After reviewing the HuggingFace docs, this was overridden in favor of `AutoModelForSequenceClassification` because the notebook scaffold was already built around the `Trainer` API, which expects the model to return a loss from its `.forward()` call, something `AutoModelForSequenceClassification` handles automatically and a manual head would require re-implementing.
 The explanation was valuable for understanding; the implementation recommendation was not adopted.

 ### Instance 2: Class Weighting Mechanics and Accuracy Improvements

-After the initial training run produced ~50% accuracy (barely above random on four classes), Claude was asked — from the perspective of a senior ML engineer and financial analyst — to explain how class weighting works mechanically in a CrossEntropyLoss function and what other accuracy improvements would be appropriate given the dataset characteristics.
-Claude explained inverse-frequency class weight computation, how the per-sample loss scaling interacts with gradient updates across a mini-batch, and why it prevents the model from collapsing to majority-class prediction.
+After the initial training run produced ~50% accuracy (barely above random on four classes), Claude was asked, from the perspective of a senior ML engineer and financial analyst, to explain how class weighting works mechanically in a CrossEntropyLoss function and what other accuracy improvements would be appropriate given the dataset characteristics.
+Claude explained inverse frequency class weight computation, how the per-sample loss scaling interacts with gradient updates across a mini-batch, and why it prevents the model from collapsing to majority-class prediction.
 It also recommended increasing epochs (with `load_best_model_at_end` as a safety net against overfitting) and a modest learning rate increase to escape the flat training region.

 **What was changed or overridden:** Claude's initial weight formula suggestion used `n_samples / (n_classes * n_samples_per_class)` — standard inverse frequency.
 This was implemented directly as described.
 Claude also recommended label smoothing (epsilon=0.1) as an additional regularizer.
 This was tested and then removed: label smoothing reduced validation accuracy on this small dataset because the hard label signal is exactly what the model needs at 217 training examples — smoothing it was counterproductive.
 Claude's architectural suggestion (adding a dropout layer between pre-classifier and classifier) was also skipped; the `Trainer` + `WeightedTrainer` pattern was simpler and achieved the accuracy target without additional architectural changes.